SelyanaSF/clue-less/README.md

   `conda activate doclue_env`

 ## Run the game:
 On your main directory, run `start.py` or `python3 start.py`

 ## Run multi-player game:

-**make sure your own computer IP is in the code so that it can be run**

-open multiple terminals
+Open multiple terminals
-1 terminal for the server/splash screen
+- 1 terminal for the server/splash screen
+  1. To start the server, run
-    run `clueless\Server.py`
+  `clueless\Server.py`
-    to exit, must kill the terminal (TODO: exit by keyboard shortcut) 3-6 terminals for players
+  2. To exit the server, you must kill the terminal (TODO: exit by keyboard shortcut)

+- 3-6 terminals for players
-    run `start.py` in each
+  1. To start a player terminal, run `start.py` for each player terminal
-    to exit, close out the client window
+  2. To exit a player terminal, close out the client window